Efficient Detection of LLM-generated Texts with a Bayesian Surrogate Model: Methodology

 \section{Methodology}

-This section begins by briefly reviewing DetectGPT~\cite{mitchell2023detectgpt} and highlighting its inefficiencies, so as to justify the need for a surrogate model.
+This section first reviews DetectGPT~\cite{mitchell2023detectgpt} and highlights its query inefficiency to justify the need for a surrogate model.
 We then emphasize the importance of being Bayesian and provide a comprehensive discussion on the specification of the surrogate model.
-Finally, we delve into the strategy for selecting typical samples based on Bayesian uncertainty.
-We provide an intuitive overview of our method in \cref{fig:1}.
+We also discuss the strategy for selecting typical samples with Bayesian uncertainty.
+The method overview is in \cref{fig:1}.